anttijankeri/image-database/README.md

 # object-image-database

-This repo is a database used by [anttijankeri/object-image-server](https://github.com/anttijankeri/object-image-server).
-It contains users for authentication, objects with configurale (by the server) data, and images that can be linked to objects.
+This repo is a file database used by [anttijankeri/object-image-server](https://github.com/anttijankeri/object-image-server).
+It saves images as files and then sends the filepath as a response to the server.
+The filepath is later sent to a separate MongoDB database to be documented.
+The server will need to authenticate with a key to ensure security.

-This repo uses **MongoDB**
+This repo uses **Typescript**

 ## TODO

 - basic setup
+- api calls
+- file streaming
-- databases
+- authentication